CHSS Drama Club is “singing loud for all to hear” with their production of ‘Elf The Musical, Jr.’ - NewsBreak

 Prepare for Christmas in Downtown Manteo; Holiday festivities begin tonight!

-Christmas in Manteo is something everyone should have the opportunity to experience: The twinkling of the lights, the scenic views of historic downtown in conjunction with holiday decor, and of course, the merriment that comes with uniting to commemorate the happiest time of year during the annual Christmas parade.
-The start of these celebrations begins tonight, Friday, December 2, at 6 p.m. with the annual Christmas Tree Lighting.
+Christmas in Manteo is something everyone should have the opportunity to experience: the glow of the tree lights, the scenic views of historic downtown in conjunction with holiday decor, and of course, the merriment of the town uniting to commemorate the happiest time of year during the annual Christmas parade.
+That all begins tonight at 6 p.m.

 Enjoy a hearty ‘Breakfast with Santa’ this Sunday at Sea Ranch Resort